Comics: Forms and formats

 Gag and editorial cartoons usually consist of a single panel, often incorporating a caption or speech balloon.
 Definitions of comics which emphasize sequence usually exclude gag, editorial, and other single-panel cartoons; they can be included in definitions that emphasize the combination of word and image.
 Gag cartoons first began to proliferate in broadsheets published in Europe in the 18th and 19th centuries, and the term "cartoon" was first used to describe them in 1843 in the British humour magazine Punch.

-Webcomics are comics that are available on the internet.
-They are able to reach large audiences, and new readers usually can access archived installments.
-Webcomics can make use of an infinite canvas—meaning they are not constrained by size or dimensions of a page.
+Webcomics are comics that are available on the internet, first being published the 1980s.
+They are able to potentially reach large audiences, and new readers can often access archives of previous installments.
+Webcomics can make use of an infinite canvas, meaning they are not constrained by the size or dimensions of a printed comics page.

 Some consider storyboards and wordless novels to be comics.
 Film studios, especially in animation, often use sequences of images as guides for film sequences.
 These storyboards are not intended as an end product and are rarely seen by the public.
 Wordless novels are books which use sequences of captionless images to deliver a narrative.